publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch32/schI/ptD/m__us_usc_t29_s3226.md

 >     “(b)  __Transfer of Functions__  __.—__

->     There are transferred to the Department of Labor all functions which the Secretary of Housing and Urban Development exercised before the effective date of this section (including all related functions of any officer or employee of the Department of Housing and Urban Development) relating to subtitle D of title IV of the Cranston-Gonzalez National Affordable Housing Act ([42 U.S.C.
+>     There are transferred to the Department of Labor all functions which the Secretary of Housing and Urban Development exercised before the effective date of this section \[Sept.
+22, 2006\] (including all related functions of any officer or employee of the Department of Housing and Urban Development) relating to subtitle D of title IV of the Cranston-Gonzalez National Affordable Housing Act (\[former\] [42 U.S.C.
 12899][/us/usc/t42/s12899] et seq.).

 >     “(c)  __Determinations of Certain Functions by the Office of Management and Budget__  __.—__